All Books

 by Robert Cialdini

-Make people agree with you before you even make your request.
+Make people receptive to your message before you even state your case.

 Key Takeaways